On the role of geometric phase in the dynamics of elastic waveguides: Geometric phase as the holonomy of parallel transport

 \subsection{Effect on the polarization angle}

-For this case, the construction of the fiber bundle and identification of the connection is discussed using the example of polarized flexural waves propagating in a waveguide (Sec.~\ref{sec:helical-waveguides}).
+For this case, the construction of the fiber bundle and the identification of the connection is discussed using the example of polarized flexural waves propagating in a waveguide (Sec.~\ref{sec:helical-waveguides}).

 Consider a waveguide $W$ generated by the closed loop $C_2$ on the sphere (Fig.~\ref{fig:polarization}g,h).
 Let the path coordinate along the centerline of the waveguide be $s$.
 Let the waveguide $W$ be excited by a flexural guided mode, assumed to be horizontally polarized.
-At any location $s$, the WKB approximation determines the displacement field up to the polarization vector $\Hat{\mathbf{c}}$ (Sec.~\ref{sec:waves}), which can be any unit vector in $\dsR^2$.
+At any location $s$, the displacement field is determined up to the polarization vector $\Hat{\mathbf{c}}$ (Sec.~\ref{sec:waves}), which can be any unit vector in $\dsR^2$.
 It is modeled as the fiber coordinate on the fiber $\dsR^2$ attached to the point $\Hat{\mathbf{t}}$ of the sphere.
 The resulting fiber bundle is equivalent to the tangent bundle of the sphere $TS^2$ (Fig.~\ref{fig:manifold-FB}e).

 The connection on the fiber bundle is imposed by the governing equations and the adiabatic theorem.
 Remarkably, the connection coincides with the natural connection on $TS^2$ arising from geometric considerations discussed in Sec.~\ref{sec:parallel-transport}, implying that it is curved~\cite{segert1987photon}.
 The polarization vector undergoes parallel transport on the spherical base manifold exactly like a tangent vector (Fig.~\ref{fig:parallel-transport}b).
 Thus, holonomy manifests as a change in polarization angle $\g$, which is the geometric phase.
 This term is calculated using Eq.~\eqref{eqn:classical-holonomy}.